+the Securities Exchange Act of 1934 (Amendment No.

+File ed by tl he Registrant ⊠

+File ed by a Party other than the Registrant o

+Che eck the appropriate box:

+0 Preli iminary Proxy Statement

-File d by th ne Registrant ⊠ File d by a Party other than the Registrant o Che ck the appropriate box: \boxtimes Preliminary Proxy Statement 0 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) 0 Defi nitive Proxy Statement 0 Defi nitive Additional Materials 0 Solid citing Material under §240.14a-12 RLJ LODGING TRUST (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment c of Filing Fee (Check the appropriate box): \boxtimes No f ee required.
+0 Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+$\boxtimes$ Defi nitive Proxy Statement

+0 Defi nitive Additional Materials

+0 Soli citing Material under §240.14a-12

+RLJ LODGING TRUST

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment o of Filing Fee (Check the appropriate box): $\boxtimes$ No f ee required.
 0 Fee (1) computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee ] paid previously with preliminary materials.
-0 offse ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the etting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule the date of its filing.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee paid previously with preliminary materials.
+0 ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: